jjjake/internetarchive/README.rst

     # Create an itemlist to be used as input for your ``ia mine`` command.
     $ ia search 'collection:IRS990' > itemlist.txt

+    # Print metadata to stdout (each items metadata is separated by a "\n" character).
+    $ ia mine itemlist.txt

     # Download all metadata for each item contained in itemlist.txt.
     $ ia mine itemlist.txt --cache